Table of Contents (click to expand)

 As with processors, manufacturers bring out different variants of motherboards to accommodate different functionalities; a particular processor is only compatible with certain motherboards, and vice versa.

-Not surprisingly, people are absolutely obsessed with protecting their hard drives; it’s like a bank safe for your computer!
+All the information on these drives is stored permanently and can be accessed, modified, or deleted as needed.
+Not surprisingly, people are absolutely obsessed with protecting their storage drives; they’re like a bank safe for your computer!

 Power Supply

 Also known as the SMPS – Switched Mode Power Supply, or PSU – Power Supply Unit, is the part of the enclosure that supplies power to every single component within the enclosure.
-It converts an alternating current of 220-230 V into a direct current that the computer can use.
-It is normally located in the upper corner of the enclosure and is equipped with a small fan to prevent overheating.
+It converts the alternating current from your wall outlet (typically 100-240 V, depending on your country) into the low-voltage direct current that the computer's components can use.
+It is typically located at the top or bottom of the enclosure (most modern cases mount it at the bottom) and is equipped with a fan to prevent overheating.

-There are also other parts in the cabinet, such as a floppy drive into which you insert your CDs and DVDs, an expansion card, and many wires.
-Still, these five components are the most important you will find in any computer tower, and they are easily recognizable.
+There are also other parts in the cabinet, such as an optical drive (for CDs and DVDs, though many modern PCs omit this entirely), expansion cards, and many wires.
+Still, these four components are the most important you will find in any computer tower, and they are easily recognizable.

 A Word Of Caution